Powerlearnproject/se-day1-assignment-holuwercheyy/README.md

 Design - building the framework.

-Coding - converting software design into tangible code.
+Coding: converting software design into tangible code.

 Testing - examine the software for any bugs and glitches.